cha0s/propertea/README.md

 It is greatly beneficial for performance when data is arranged contiguously so that e.g. SIMD may be leveraged for data transformations.

 This library is *fast*.
-As you can see in [`src/pool.bench.js`](./src/pool.bench.js), Propertea beats native JavaScript by 100-1000x transforming contiguous data.
+As you can see in [`src/pool.bench.js`](./src/pool.bench.js) (run with `npm test -- --run --project bench`), Propertea beats native JavaScript by 100-1000x transforming contiguous data.
 Pooled allocations actually beat native after warming the pool.

 ### Onward and upward